vijaySamanuri/eks-terraform/README.md

 ### Delete EKS cluster

    So far you have successfully created eks cluster by following above steps.
-If you don't want this eks cluster anymore or free up resources you can delete the this cluster with the below command:
+If you don't want this eks cluster anymore or free up resources you can delete this cluster with the below command:

    ```shell
    terraform destroy